 To the healthcare team:

-- Recommend evidence-based treatments & collaborating with the care team about medication planning & monitoring
+- Recommend evidence-based treatments & collaborate with the care team on medication planning & monitoring

 - Summarize patient histories and prior medication use to support shared decision-making

-- Lead quality improvement initiatives to support chronic disease management, optimizing prescribing patterns, or conducting preventative health care
+- Lead quality improvement initiatives to support chronic disease management, optimize prescribing patterns, or conduct preventative health care

 To patients:

-- Dedicated time to provide patient education and address needs/goals relating to medications
+- Dedicate time to provide patient education and address needs/goals relating to medications

 - Support in medication changes, including deprescribing as appropriate